Skip to main content

 Host OS requirements

-To expose the GPU to the pod correctly, the NVIDIA kernel drivers and the libnvidia-ml library must be correctly installed in the host OS.
+To expose the GPU to the pod correctly, the NVIDIA kernel drivers and the libnvidia-ml library must be correctly installed in the host OS (Operating System).
 The NVIDIA Operator can automatically install drivers and libraries on some operating systems; check the NVIDIA documentation for information on supported operating system releases.
-Installation of the NVIDIA components on your host OS is out of the scope of this document; reference the NVIDIA documentation for instructions.

 The following three commands should return a correct output if the kernel driver was correctly installed: